martinlie/GradVAR/README.md

 * $A_i$ is a matrix of coefficients for the $i$-th lag,
 * $p$ is the number of lags,
 * $\epsilon_t$ is a vector of error terms (shocks or innovations) at time $t$

+## Extending the model

+When the model is extended to include exogenous variables, it becomes a VARX model.
+Exogenous variables are external inputs to the system whose values are determined outside the model.
+They are used to explain or predict the behavior of the endogenous variables but are not themselves influenced by the system's internal dynamics.
+Including exogenous variables allows the model to account for the impact of known external factors, improving predictive performance and interpretability when such influences are present.

+Examples of exogenous variables:

+* Process set points
+* Price forecasts
+* Macro economic policies

+A VARX model can be expressed as a system of equations:

+$$
+Y_t = \mu + \sum_{i=1}^{p} A_i Y_{t-i} + \sum_{j=0}^{s} B_j X_{t-j} + \epsilon_t
+$$

+Where:
+* $Y_t$ is the vector of endogenous variables at time $t$,
+* $X_t$ is the vector of exogenous variables at time $t$,
+* $\mu$ is a vector of constants (intercepts),
+* $A_i$ is a matrix of coefficients for the endogenous lags,
+* $B_j$ is a matrix of coefficients for the exogenous lags,
+* $p$ is the number of lags of endogenous variables
+* $s$ is the number of lags of exogenous variables
+* $\epsilon_t$ is a vector of error terms (shocks or innovations) at time $t$

+The library makes the assumption that the future value of each exogenous variable is the current value, i.e. when a set point is set to a specific value, this is treated in the future as well, using forward filling.

+Changes to this assumption might be accomodated for taking into account known future information via a plan or an optimizer.

+See the examples folder for a demonstration of a simple VARX model.

 ## Why this lib?